The College of St. Scholastica

 Ryan Vine, MFA

-Ryan Vine is the author of To Keep Him Hidden (Salmon, 2018; 2nd ed.
-2019), winner of the Northeastern Minnesota Book Award, and the chapbooks WARD (Texas Review Press, 2021) and Distant Engines (Backwaters Press, 2006), winner of a Weldon Kees Award.
+Ryan Vine is the author of two collections of poetry: The Cave (Texas Review Press, September 2025) and To Keep Him Hidden (Salmon, 2018; 2nd ed.
+2019), winner of the Northeastern Minnesota Book Award; and the chapbooks WARD (Texas Review Press, 2021), finalist for the Eric Hoffer Award; and Distant Engines (Backwaters Press, 2006), winner of a Weldon Kees Award.

-His poems have appeared in The American Poetry Review, Ploughshares, The Rumpus, Poetry Ireland Review, Poetry Daily, Verse Daily, and on National Public Radio's The Writer's Almanac.
+His poems have appeared or are forthcoming in The American Poetry Review, Ploughshares, The Rumpus, Blackbird, The Southern Review, Poetry Ireland Review, Poetry Daily, Verse Daily, and on National Public Radio's The Writer's Almanac.

-His honors include the Greensboro Review’s Robert Watson Poetry Prize, three McKnight/ARAC Career Development Grants, an Artist Initiative Grant from the Minnesota State Arts Board, a Walter E. Dakin Fellowship in Poetry from the Sewanee Writers' Conference, and he has been a finalist or nominee for numerous others, including—selected by US Poet Laureate Robert Pinsky—the Dorset Prize.
+His honors include the Greensboro Review’s Robert Watson Poetry Prize, 2nd Prize in the National Association of Teachers of Singing Art Song Competition, an Artist Initiative Grant and a Creative Support Grant from the Minnesota State Arts Board, three McKnight/ARAC Career Development Grants, a Walter E. Dakin Fellowship in Poetry from the Sewanee Writers' Conference, and he has been a finalist or nominee for numerous others, including—selected by former US Poet Laureate Robert Pinsky—the Dorset Prize.

 ×